use-ink/ink-docs/docs/basics/verification/contract-verification.md

 which it was originally built.
 The simplest way to do this is using a Docker container.

-Since ink! `4.0.0`, `cargo-contract` provides the necessary tools to produce a verifiable build and verify a binary against the reference contract.
+Since ink!
+5.0, `cargo-contract` provides the necessary tools to produce a verifiable build and verify a binary against the reference contract.

 :::note
-Contract verification tools are currently available in `cargo-contract` version `4.0.0-alpha`.
+Contract verification tools are available from `cargo-contract` version 4.0 on.
 To install it, run
 ```
-cargo install cargo-contract --locked --version 4.0.0-alpha
+cargo install cargo-contract --locked --version ^4
 ```
 :::